apsalverda/assets-checker-python/README.md

 This is a simple tool to facilitate content management and content development.

-The script reports all assets referenced in content JSON files that are missing.
+The script identifies missing assets referenced in content JSON.

 #### Requirements